BezBartek/django-dynamic-from-clause/README.md

 ).filter(rank=2)
 ```

-### Bases on some tablear function
-#### My tabular function
-`
-cooming soon, for now check tests
-`

-#### Let's use some database functions - check what is lock-ed on my table
+#### Let's use some database functions - check which rows are lock-ed on provided table
 ```
 class PGRowLocks(Func):
     function = 'pgrowlocks'
     template = "%(function)s('%(expressions)s')"

-# This model maps to the pgrowslocks function which return all locks on provided table
+# This model maps to the pgrowslocks function output which is all locks on provided table
 class PgRowsLocks(DynamicBaseModel):
     EXPRESSION_CLASS = PGRowLocks